Products, Services, and Data

 COMPASS is developing a regional bicycle and pedestrian plan to map the locations of current and future pathways across the two-county area, identify gaps in the regional pathway system, and establish regional priorities for pathway funding to create a more comprehensive, useable pathway system across the valley.
 Part of this planning effort will be to identify both supply and demand of bicycle and pedestrian infrastructure.
 The “supply” data will be derived from a regional trails map compiled by COMPASS that shows existing sidewalks and bike routes.
 The “demand” data will be derived from bicycle and pedestrian counts and other data, as described below.
 COMPASS will be able to look at the supply and demand data together to see where improved bicycle and pedestrian infrastructure is needed.

-The Interactive Bicycle and Pedestrian Infrastructure Map application was created by the Community Planning Association of Southwest Idaho (COMPASS) in an effort to inform member agencies, elected officials, residents, and visitors about the existing and planned bicycle and pedestrian infrastructure within Ada and Canyon Counties.
-Access to the portal coming soon!
+This Interactive Bicycle and Pedestrian Infrastructure Map application was created by COMPASS in an effort to inform member agencies, elected officials, residents, and visitors about the existing and planned bicycle and pedestrian infrastructure within Ada and Canyon Counties.
+Infrastructure within this map are either existing or a reflection of local agency planning documents.
+Each feature on the map has additional information including the name, facility type, jurisdiction, and plan source, and can be identified with a single mouse click.

 To complement the Interactive Bicycle and Pedestrian Infrastructure Map, COMPASS has created four regional bicycle and pedestrian libraries for quick reference to the region’s active transportation future goals and existing services.